mobile app bar

 Justin Fields, Mac Jones, Trevor Lawrence

-There’s no way around the fact that the 2021 QB draft class has been a complete disappointment.
+No one will dispute that the 2021 QB draft class has been a complete disappointment.
 As of today, only Trevor Lawrence, Justin Fields, and Mac Jones are still starting games for their teams.
-And surprisingly, the lowest-drafted of the trio, Jones, might actually have the strongest case for having the best career so far.
+And surprisingly, Jones, the lowest-drafted, might be having the best career amongst the trio so far.

 Now, Jones’ record isn’t spotless either at 24-30.
 Still, he’s had the most single-season wins of the three, going 10-7 in 2021, and he shares the same number of Pro Bowl selections as Lawrence.
 The kicker?
 Even as a backup this season, Jones has looked sharper than both Lawrence and Fields.

 So far with the San Francisco 49ers, Jones is 4-1.
 He’s thrown for 1404 yards with 6 TDs and 4 INTs.
-But the most important part has been his clutch ability late in games.
-Jones has orchestrated 2 game-winning drives in just 5 starts.
+But the most important part has been his clutch ability.
+Jones has orchestrated two game-winning drives in just five starts.
 Not to mention, his 280 passing yards per game is by far a career-high.

-“I have always felt this way because he was working with the least amount of talent around him yet was step for step statically with TL.
-If he was in San Francisco from jump he would have a magnificent career,” a fan penned, agreeing with a post on X claiming Jones might be the best QB from the 2021 class.
+“I have always felt this way because he was working with the least amount of talent around him, yet was step-for-step statistically with TL.
+If he were in San Francisco from jump, he would have a magnificent career,” a fan commented, agreeing with a post on X claiming Jones might be the best QB from the 2021 class.

 “He is the best quarterback from the 2021 draft class,” another stated.

-However, there were still some defenders of Lawrence, saying that the Jags QB still clears Jones when all things are considered.
+However, there were still some defenders of Lawrence, saying that the Jags QB still clears Jones when all factors are taken into account.
 “He is not better than Lawrence.
 Cut it out,” one said.

-“Mac sucks too though.
+“Mac sucks too, though.
 He’s just in a good system that can help elevate him enough to be serviceable.
-Put T-Law on San Fran and they would be doing even better than rush are now lol,” another commented.
+Put T-Law on San Fran and they would be doing even better than they are now lol,” another commented.

 So, who’s in the right here?
 Is Jones better than Lawrence?
 Or is this all just an overreaction to recent games?

-At the end of the day, saying Jones has been good feels more like a credit to Kyle Shanahan.
-He’s regularly regarded as one of the best coaches in the league for his offensive system, and that system has helped elevate Jones into a player we haven’t really seen before.
-But we’ve also seen this in the past with other Niners backup QBs.
+At the end of the day, Kyle Shanahan should be credited for Jones’ good run.
+He’s regarded as one of the best coaches in the league for his offensive system, and that system has helped elevate Jones into a player we haven’t really seen before.
+And we’ve also seen this kind of elevation in the past with other Niners backup QBs.

 So, while it’s fun to debate, Lawrence is still the best in the class.
 Put him on the Niners right now, and Shanahan would probably make him look like a #1 overall pick.
 But that doesn’t mean that what Jones is doing isn’t impressive.
 He deserves a ton of credit and should feel honored to just be involved in this conversation.